MerlinsLair/merlin/networks/genesis-validators.md

 To import a key stored on a ledger, the process will be exactly the same as adding a ledger key to the CLI normally.
-You can connect a Ledger device with the Cmers app open and then run:
+You can connect a Ledger device with the Cosmos app open and then run:

 ``` {.sh}
 merlin keys add <key_name> --ledger